frankois944/kmp-mvvm-exploration/README.md

 }
 ```

-- Then importing [SKIE](https://skie.touchlab.co/) for fully access the Kotlin Flow from Swift
+- Then import [SKIE](https://skie.touchlab.co/) to fully access the Kotlin Flow from Swift

-And activate some useful features :
+And activate some useful features and expand the SwiftUI capabilities.

 [shared Gradle file](https://github.com/frankois944/kmp-mvvm-exploration/blob/main/Shared/build.gradle.kts)
 ```gradle